 Alameda passes 2.8% rent cap and permanent just cause protections

 Victory at Alameda city council could not come soon enough.
-For years, organizers in the Alameda Renters Coalition (ARC) and Filipino Advocates for Justice (FAJ) organized through city council, ballot measures, and grassroots advocacy to pass local rent control and just cause.
 In 2015, FAJ began their fight for renter protections after defending tenants at 470 Central from no-cause eviction, where a majority of tenants were Filipino.
 The 470 Central battle illustrated the impact of displacement and called citywide attention to the need for eviction protections.
-In successive years afterward, tenants had several battles to face with landlords.
+In successive years afterward, tenants had several battles with local landlords.
 In 2016, ARC, FAJ, and their supporters campaigned for M1 (permanent rent control and just cause) while fighting L1, a landlord measure which constituted an unbinding rental mediation program for rent increases over 5%.
 Rent control didn't pass, but rent mediation did.
 For over 2 years, tenants and landlords could mediate disputed rent increases, but only if tenants knew that they had this option (many did not), and only if the landlords were willing to negotiate.

 But victory was only on the horizon!
 Last year, the tenant groups successfully defeated Measure K, another landlord measure, which would have permanently instituted the rent mediation program into the city's charter.
 Victorious by a 20% margin, tenant groups took this mandate to city council.
 Now, almost 4 years later, tenants in Alameda can feel secure in their homes with permanent rent control and just cause.

 How the ordinance works: Rent increases are now tied to 70% of the CPI for the SF, Hayward, and Oakland region, meaning that rent increases are pegged at 2.8% for the next year.
-The ordinance allows landlords to "bank" rent increases, meaning save them up, but only up to 8% of rent increases.
+The ordinance allows landlords to "bank" rent increases, meaning save them up, but only up to 8%.
 Landlords can only use 3% of banked rent increases during any given year, and not in consecutive years.
 Landlords can only use banked increases three times during the life of a tenancy.
-The banked increases do not carry over to the next tenant, or if the property is sold.
+Additionally, the banked increases do not carry over to the next tenant, or if the property is sold.
 The new ordinance also institutes a rental registry in order to track rent increases and banked increases.
 This ordinance works in conjunction with a new just cause eviction ordinance.